OpenHumans/GSoC/99_contact.md

 permalink: /contact/
 ---

-Before applying, please read our [documentation on information that students should know and guidelines we expect you to follow](../guide/).
+Before applying, please read our [documentation on information that interns should know and guidelines we expect you to follow](../guide/).
 We also require that you include certain information, listed below, under "[When you apply.](../guide/#when-you-apply)"